 - Attract new customers.

-- Loyalty to existing customers.
+- Develop loyalty programs for existing customers.

 - Increase sales.

-3. Buyer persona
+3. Buyer Persona

-A buyer person must include:
+A buyer persona must include:

-- The user's online and work behavior.
+- The user's online and work behavior

-- Customers current relationship with your brand
+- The customer's current relationship with your brand

 4. Content Plan